Fearing God is the safest disposition that you can possess, it is the hyperbaric oxygen chamber in which you breathe His love.

 When God moves and causes His people to fear Him, He is moving for the benefit of His people; upon fearing God, we get to know Him.

 Isn’t it a curious thing that upon fearing God He delivers us?
 Delivers us from what?
 Other things that we could fear.

-We fear that which we give our attention to, because we elevate that which we give our attention to.
+We fear that which we give our attention, because we elevate that which we give our attention.

 God has resolved to deliver us from giving emotional precedence to anything other than Him.

 God is jealous that you would know what it is to be enveloped in His love.
 When we fear Him, we find an ocean of love.
 Our focus leads the emotions of our hearts and the security of our lives.
 Our fear grows with the level of intimacy that we have with the object of our fear.

 We plunge into the revelation of the one that we fear.